Light

 1. 1

-Compare color specifically against a photo from when the plant was acquired rather than judging from memory, since the fade is gradual enough that day-to-day comparison alone often understates how much light has actually been lacking.
+Compare current color against a photo from when the plant was acquired rather than relying on memory, since the fade is gradual enough that day-to-day comparison alone often understates how much light has actually been lacking.

 2. 2